-16.0 Summary of Important Information
+14.0 Summary of Important Information

-• Visian ICL Surgery provides a permanent correction of your nearsightedness as long as the Visian ICL remains in the eye.
-The Visian ICL may be removed.
-If your physician removes the Visian ICL, you will lose the benefit of your nearsightedness correction.
-This means that your vision may not return to what it was like before the Visian ICL surgery.

-- Visian ICL surgery does not eliminate the need for reading glasses, even if you have never worn them before. - Your vision must be stable before Visian ICL surgery.
-You must provide written evidence that your nearsightedness has changed no more than 0.50 D each year for at least 1 year. - Pregnant and nursing women should wait until they are not pregnant and not nursing to have the Visian ICL surgery. - Visian ICL surgery has some risks.
+- Visian Toric ICL surgery provides a permanent correction of your nearsightedness with astigmatism as long as the Visian Toric ICL remains in the eye.
+The Visian Toric ICL may be removed.
+If your physician removes the Visian Toric ICL, you will lose the benefit of your nearsightedness with astigmatism correction.
+This means that your vision may not return to what it was like before the Visian Toric ICL surgery. - Visian Toric ICL surgery does not eliminate the need for reading glasses, even if you have never worn them before. - Your vision must be stable before Visian Toric ICL surgery.
+You must provide written evidence that your nearsightedness with astigmatism has changed no more than 0.50D each year for at least 1 year. - Pregnant and nursing women should wait until they are not pregnant and not nursing to have Visian Toric ICL surgery. - Visian Toric ICL surgery has some risks.
 Please read and understand this entire booklet before you agree to the surgery.
-The sections on Risks (Section 6.0), Warnings (Section 8.0) and Precautions (Section 9.0) are especially important to read carefully. - Some other options to correct nearsightedness include glasses, contact lenses, RK, PRK and LASIK. - Before considering Visian ICL surgery you should: - a. have a complete eye examination. - b. talk with at least one eye care professional about Visian ICL surgery, especially the potential benefits, risks, and complications.
-You should discuss the time needed for healing after surgery. - Certain eye diseases, eye conditions, previous eye surgery, systemic medical conditions may have an impact on the results after Visian ICL surgery.
-It is important that you provide your doctor with your complete medical history so your doctor may determine if you are a good candidate for the Visian ICL for correction of nearsightedness..

-• The Visian ICL is intended to improve your vision.
+The sections on Risks (Section 5.0) Warnings (Section 7.0) and Precautions (Section 8.0) are especially important to read carefully.

+- Some other options to correct nearsightedness with astigmatism include glasses, contact lenses, RK, PRK and LASIK. - Before considering Visian Toric ICL surgery you should: - a. have a complete eye examination, - b. talk with at least one eye care professional about Visian Toric ICL surgery, especially the potential benefits, risks, and complications.
+You should discuss the time needed for healing after surgery. - Certain eye diseases, eye conditions, previous eye surgery, systemic medical conditions may have an impact on the results after Visian Toric ICL surgery.
+It is important that you provide your doctor with your complete medical history so your doctor may determine if you are a good candidate for the Visian Toric ICL for correction of nearsightedness with astigmatism. - The Visian Toric ICL is intended to improve your vision.
 However, because you are nearsighted, you should consult with your eye doctor on a regular basis (i.e., once a year) to verify the overall health of your eye.